-- When you check in to your room, you will have a zero balance bill to look at.
-So you can feel instantly relieved knowing that you don’t have to deal with any of that mess.
+When you check in to your room, you will have a zero balance bill to look at.
+So you can feel instantly relieved knowing you don’t have to deal with that mess.
 It was taken care of a while ago. *Disney Aulani Resort will require a tax charge that is due at check-in.

 DVC Rental Availability

 Don’t expect to see too many last-minute DVC rental options available because some resorts are booked up to 11 months in advance!
-Or even longer than that depending on the location and if there are any cool events happening.
+Or even longer than that, depending on the location and if any cool events are happening.

 When to book your DVC vacation

 While you can save a lot of money with a last-minute DVC rental from owners that are looking to get rid of their points at cheap prices, you could be better off paying for them much further in advance.